Family and Consumer Sciences (FACS)

 FACS 2369.
 Introduction To Textiles.
 3 Hours.

 This course provides an introduction to fiber science and technological advances in the manufacture of textile products.
 It focuses on the complex interrelationships of fibers, yarns, fabrics, finishes, and coloring processes.
-Offered spring semesters and summer.
+Offered spring semesters.
 (3-0).

 FACS 2386.
 Space Planning Fundamentals.
 3 Hours.